opendatacube/datacube-ows/README.rst

 * When additional datasets are added to the datacube, the following steps will need to be run::

+    # Update the materialised views (postgis index driver only - can be skipped for the postgis index driver):
     datacube-ows-update --views
+    # Update the range tables (both index drivers)
     datacube-ows-update

 * If you are accessing data on AWS S3 and running `datacube_ows` on Ubuntu you may encounter errors with ``GetMap``